 As of 2019, the out-of-pocket maximum is $7,900 for individuals and $15,800 for family health plans.
 This means the health insurance company can’t force you to spend more than $7,900 if you’re an individual or $15,800 if you’re part of a family plan.
 Many health plans have limits well below these federally mandated ones.

-The U.S. Department of Health and Human Services (HHS) has proposed increasing the out-of-pocket maximum to $8,200 for individual plans and $16,400 for family plans in 2020.
+The out-of-pocket maximum has increased to $8,200 for individual plans and $16,400 for family plans in 2020.
 See when open enrollment starts for you.

 Learn more about the out-of-pocket maximum and how it helps you save on medical costs.